A Menstruation Movie Is On The Short List For An Oscar Nomination

 Even today, many taboos surround menstruation in India.
 Women aren't allowed to enter a Hindu temple during their period.
 In some rural homes, they're forced to live in a makeshift room outdoors, in isolation for a week.

-"I was determined to build the machine since I was convinced that proper sanitary hygiene and greater access to sanitary napkins would take the mystery out of it and help fight misconceptions," says Muruganantham.
+"I was determined to build the machine since I was convinced that proper sanitary hygiene and greater access to sanitary napkins would take the mystery out of it and help fight misconceptions," Muruganantham says.
 "But every time I tried, the design would be faulty and it would churn out substandard napkins."
 He asked his wife to test the quality of his test napkins but realized it'd take a long time to get feedback.
 "I had to wait a month [to test each new batch] and that slowed me down considerably," he says.

 To speed up the process, he sought other volunteers.
 But most women were too embarrassed even to speak to Muruganantham.
 He approached medical students from a nearby university, thinking they'd have a more enlightened view of menstruation.
 They weren't keen on giving him feedback either.

 And rumors were rife.
-"Everyone was saying such nasty things," says Shanthi.
+"Everyone was saying such nasty things," Shanthi says.
 "They said he was going out with other women, that he had a perverted interest in sanitary napkins.
 It was a very difficult time."
 Misunderstandings cropped up between the couple.
 In 2000, Shanthi took the painful decision to leave.

 In spite of his estrangement, Muruganantham continued his fervent experiments.
 "I couldn't allow myself to feel disillusioned.
 I needed to focus," he says.